Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 2: Modeling Substitution Errors in Naturalistic Productions

-We predict substitution choices within a framework that models the effects of lexical availability, contextual predictability, and communicative alignment on the choice of what word to say next.
-Specifically, we aim to predict which word the speaker actually produced at the substitution position $t$ in the utterance context, framing this task as a logistic regression model that predicts the positive class for the observed error and the negative class for all other alternatives.
-In addition to unigram, past, and future context predictability, we also consider the \textbf{communicative reward} of choosing a given word, defined as its proximity to the self-repair or intended target $w^{*}_{t}$ along both semantic and phonological dimensions.
+We propose a framework for modeling substitution errors that captures the distinct influences of lexical frequency, contextual predictability, and communicative utility on lexical mis-selection.
+Within this framework, we aim to predict which word is produced at the substitution position $t$ in the utterance context, framing this task as a logistic regression model that treats the observed error as the positive class and all other alternatives as negative instances.
+In practice, each word in the vocabulary is treated as a candidate for production at the substitution position, and the model estimates which properties of candidate words increase the probability that a given word is produced as the substitution error.
+Therefore, predictors in this model indicate whether a given property facilitates or inhibits lexical mis-selection.

+In addition to lexical frequency and contextual predictability, we also consider the \textbf{communicative utility or reward} of choosing a given word, defined as its proximity to the self-repair or intended target $w^{*}_{t}$ along both semantic and phonological dimensions.
 Therefore, variables in this model are functions of a possible word $w_t$, the entire utterance context $C$, and the intended target $w^{*}_{t}$.